forgiveness

 Verse 23 ‘Therefore the kingdom of heaven is like a certain king who wanted to settle accounts with his servants.’

-The kingdom of heaven is like the King.
-Who is compassionate and hates injustice.
-The king who hates offences and wants to settle accounts.
-The King who wipes off debts and restores relationships.
-Relationships of no offence or obligation.
-The king who wants to raise His servants up to be like Him, in equal relationship with Him.
+The kingdom of heaven is like the king.
+The king who is compassionate, hates injustice.
+He hates offences, wants to settle accounts and wipe off debts.
+All to restore a relationship of no offence or obligation.
+The king wants raise his servants up to be like him and be in an equal relationship with Him.

 the kingdom reflects the king

-The King is someone of honour.
-He not only desires to settle accounts to open the way for an equal relationship based on free choice, but also actions that desire.
-Using His power to set people free.
+The king is someone of honour.
+He not only desires to settle accounts to open the way for an equal relationship based on free choice, but he also actions that desire.
+Using his power to set people free.

-The servant caused great offence to the King.
-Owing the King more than he could ever earn or pay back.
+The servant caused great offence to the king, owing to the king more than he could ever earn or pay back.
 The cost of such offence is that he and his family will be sold.

-The servant becomes a slave to his debt and so does his family.
-The servant’s whole life and his family are now obligated to pay for the offence he has caused.
-Pay for the debt and all the wrongs he has done.
+The servant becomes a slave to his debt, a slave to the offences he has caused and as a result so does his family.
+The rest of the servant’s life and that of his family are now obligated to pay for the offence he has caused, for the debt, for all the wrongs he has done.

 That is the way of the world, not the kingdom of heaven which Jesus is about to reveal.
-Slavery and being in debt to a person from the tribe of Jewish blood at the time of Peter’s question was greatly offensive to them.
+Slavery and being in debt to a person from someone of Jewish lineage at the time of Peter’s question was great shame.
 Yet the selfishness of humanity demands the debt must be paid.

 the king is rich in mercy